CrypticClownfish/CrypticClownfish/README.md

 ## Hi there 👋

+I am CrypticClownfish, a challenge writer for CSCPSUT's METACTF 2025 👀.

 <!--
 **CrypticClownfish/CrypticClownfish** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.